Novohrodivka

 Novohrodivka (Новогродівка, /uk/; Новогродовка) is a city in Pokrovsk Raion, Donetsk Oblast, Ukraine.
 It serves as the administrative center of Novohrodivka urban hromada.
 The city had a pre-war population of The city has been under Russian occupation since August 2024.

 It is located 45 km from Donetsk and 7 km from Selydove.

 History

 The settlement was founded in 1939 as Hrodivka with the construction of a coal mine.
 The settlement was occupied by Nazi Germany from October 1941 to September 1943 during World War II.

+In 1950, it received the status of a workers' settlement and its current name.
 Novohrodivka received city status and its modern name in 1958.

+It was a city of regional significance between June 26, 1992, to July 17, 2020.
 In 2020, Novohrodivka became part of Pokrovsk Raion and the administrative center of the newly formed Novohrodivka urban hromada.

 Russian invasion of Ukraine

 The city has repeatedly come under Russian strikes during the Russian invasion of Ukraine, causing damage to infrastructure and civilian casualties.
 In August 2024, amidst recent Russian advances in the area near Novohrodivka, the Donetsk Oblast Military Administration ordered the evacuation of 744 children and their families from the city.

 On 16 August, during the ongoing Pokrovsk offensive, Russia was reportedly attempting to storm the city.
 By 19 August, the population had reportedly decreased to 1,500.
 On 22 August, Russian forces entered the city from the east.
 By 27 August, Russian forces occupied almost the entirety of the city, and by 28 August were widely reported to have fully captured it.